 - reduced labor cost

 - improved productivity due to high-speed processing capability and continuous operability 24/7

 - Applicability in difficult conditions (eg. Where light levels are too low or too bright for human vision, clean rooms and hazardous environments where a human cannot survive)

 It should also be noted that the computer vision is most successful in the controlled environment in the factory floor.
 “Noisy” backgrounds with a lot of details may disqualify computer vision as a replacement for human inspection.

 Are you an engineer?
-What was your best project that helped improved the operations of a company?
-Would you like to connect and help other companies?
+What was your best project that helped improve the operations of a company?
+Would you like to connect and help other companies by solving engineering challenges?